MicrosoftDocs/azure-devops-yaml-schema/task-reference/manual-intervention-v8.md

 :::moniker range="<=azure-pipelines-2019"

 <!-- :::editable-content name="description"::: -->
-Use this task to pause deployment in a classic release pipeline and wait for intervention.
+Use this task to pause deployment in a pipeline and wait for intervention.
 <!-- :::editable-content-end::: -->

 :::moniker-end